 - If you notice anything suspicious just go inside to a teller.

 As your credit union we do our best to keep you informed of potential threats, but it is always important to stay vigilant.
-Never hesitate to let us know when something may not seem quite right and we're only a phone call or visit away if you ever have questions or need to report suspicious activity.
+Never hesitate to let us know when something may not seem quite right and we're only a phone call (800-284-1144) or a visit away if you ever have questions or need to report suspicious activity.